How To Get Commercial Cleaning Contracts As The Economy Re-opens

 Go to Google and search for commercial cleaning company near me.
 Look at the results.
 The companies that show up on page 1 (and even page 2 or 3 during these times) are getting a steady flow of leads.
 So, why are other company’s websites showing up on Google and not yours?
 Simple answer: either you haven’t made an investment in your website (and online presence) or you didn’t hire the right marketing company.

 Business Owners Are Scrutinizing Janitorial Companies Before Hiring:

-Business owners are going online to research cleaning companies more than ever before.
+Business owners are going online to find qualified commercial cleaning companies more than ever before.
 In the current environment, prospects are searching for qualified janitorial companies they can trust.
 If your company’s website can communicate your company’s competence and credibility, your website will generate qualified leads.

 Prospects Are Comparing Companies, Not Just Quotes:

 The old saying that price is king may still be true to some degree.
 However, during the pandemic, business owners have a responsibility to keep their employees and customers safe when they re-open.
 As a result, they may be willing to pay more for janitorial services than they did in the past.
 But, they need to be convinced that your company is capable of providing the services they need.
 Differentiating your company in this environment will be more important than ever.